spaze/letsgetacert/README.md

 # Let's Get a Cert
 A [Certbot](https://certbot.eff.org/) wrapper to process certificate configuration files and to generate certificates if needed.
-Uses pre-generated private key to generate CSR, the key is not overwritten so you can use HTTP Public Key Pinning (HPKP) with your website.
+Can execute a "hook" after it has finished.

 # Prerequisites
 1. [Certbot](https://certbot.eff.org/) installed and registered with the CA (`certbot-auto register`)